helsingborg-stad/app-mitt-helsingborg/docs/build_strategy.md

 For `iOS - Build` a new build is automatically uploaded to TestFlight.
 If you're part of the App Store Connect "CD Builds" group or an internal tester you should get a TestFlight notification when the build is ready.

 For `iOS - Build (Ad Hoc)` an .ipa file is produced as part of the build artifacts.
-This is less useful, but can be used for debugging in certain cases.
+This is less useful but can be used for debugging in certain cases.
 Build artifacts can be accessed from the summary for the workflow run in the [Actions tab](https://github.com/helsingborg-stad/app-mitt-helsingborg/actions).

 In addition to running manually, **release** and **production** builds are automatically triggered on merges onto `release/*` and `master` branches respectively.

 > [Click here for GitHub Actions Workflow documentation](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions)

-Most configuration is provided to the workflow from an GitHub Actions environment.
-There is currently only one GitHub environment but it's used for all three
+Most configuration is provided to the workflow from a GitHub Actions environment.
+There is currently only one GitHub environment, but it's used for all three
 (development, release, production) app environments.
 The following variables are needed ([set here](https://github.com/helsingborg-stad/app-mitt-helsingborg/settings/environments/)):